 Therapy for Panic

 Mindfulness therapy is an approach that is based on Buddhist philosophy but is non-spiritual in practice.
-Mindfulness is a way of approaching life that is so desperately needed into American society, which is so focused on over-stimulation, excessive consumption, and constant business.
-Mindfulness can help you to slow down and live in the present moment but doing so with a sense of awareness about your thoughts and feelings in a way that is self-compassionate and accepting.
+Mindfulness can help you to slow down and live in the present moment, but do so with a sense of awareness about your thoughts.

-Mindfulness is often associated with meditation but mindfulness is not a single technique’ it is an approach to life.
-Meditation, yoga, and other practices can cultivate a sense of mindfulness, but mindfulness is how you live life and the way you experience reality.
-I teach my clients meditation but also teach mindfulness in other ways, such as how to approach your morning routine more thoughtfully, interact with children in a more engaged way.
+Meditation, yoga, and other practices can cultivate a sense of mindfulness.
+We teach clients meditation, but also teach mindfulness in other ways, such as how to approach your morning routine more thoughtfully, and interact with children in a more engaged way.

 Putting mindfulness to work isn’t a single step; it is a skill that requires patience, practice, and dedication.
 Mindfulness can be life-changing.